hatdropper1977/john.soban.ski/content/part-6-backup-aws-provided-elasticsearch-to-amazon-simple-storage-service.md

 After this text, the Amazon documentation provides detailed descriptions of the ingredients necessary to create a snapshot, but not a simple to follow recipe.
 In this HOWTO I present a clear, easy to follow, step-by-step guide.

+> NOTE:  Click here to find an update to this blog post which uses [Boto3 and Elasticsearch 7.X]({filename}/snapshot-aws-es-to-s3.md)

 **Step 1.
 Create a bucket:**

 In order to backup to a bucket, you need to create a bucket.
 From the Amazon console, click S3 --\> Create Bucket and then enter a bucket name.
 I named mine ***s3-flask-es***.
 Pick a Region if you care and then click "create."